 Findings: Exterior lighting is limited to suspended lamps along the 13th Avenue ground floor and two small sconces on either side of the garage door.
 The 13th Avenue lighting is industrial style lamps which are sensitive to the historic district.
-The limited lighting is appropriate for new construction in a historic district that was formerly a warehousing area with subdued lighting as it will not draw excess attention to itself or impact the skyline at night.
+The limited lighting is appropriate for new construction in a historic district that was formerly a warehousing area with subdued lighting as it will not draw excess attention to itself.
 Therefore this guideline is met.